elkromer/markdown/DOCKER.md

 > Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 A container is a standardized unit of software.

 Docker is an open platform for developing, shipping, and running applications.
 It provides the ability to to package and run an application in an isolated environment.
 It enables you to separate your applications from your infrastructure so you can deliver software quickly.

+There are two types of containers: Windows and Linux containers.
+Both are still actively developed and evolving rapidly.

 ## Docker Engine